Dataman-Cloud/hadoop/README.md

-# hadoop-base
+# hadoop
-Docker base image for hadoop
+Docker image for hadoop